Our experts have ranked 150+ telescopes

 For smaller telescopes and accessories, ordering off Amazon tends to be the most seamless and often cheap option, even when compared to our favorite astronomy retailers.

-Zhumell Z130’s The Optical Tube
+Zhumell Z130’s Optical Tube

-The Z130’s optical tube attaches to its mount with a pair of tube rings and a Vixen-style dovetail – an arguably overkill arrangement that allows you to not only rotate and slide the tube to balance it and position the eyepiece, but also means you can stick it on almost any other telescope mount with no additional tools or hardware.
-If for some reason you decide you want to use your Z130 on an equatorial or alt-azimuth mount and tripod, this is a huge boon that will save a lot of effort and expense.
+It’s an arguably overkill arrangement that allows you to not only rotate and slide the tube to balance it or position the eyepiece, but also means you can stick it on almost any other telescope mount with no additional tools or hardware.
+If, for some reason, you decide you want to use your Z130 on an equatorial or alt-azimuth mount and tripod, this is a huge boon that will save a lot of effort and expense.

 Accessories with Z130

-Like the other Zhumell tabletops, the Z130 includes two Kellner eyepieces and a red dot finder.
-In this case, the eyepieces are a 25mm (26x) and a 10mm (65x), and all-metal in construction, albeit lacking rubber eye cups.
-At f/5, these eyepieces work pretty well and won’t have too many issues towards the edge of the field of view, though they still suffer from the glare problems inherent in the Kellner design and are a bit uncomfortable to use.
-The included red dot finder is of course adequate for aiming the Z130 thanks to its wide field of view, and is easy to align and understand how to use.
+At the Z130’s focal ratio of f/5, these eyepieces work pretty well, and I didn’t have too many issues towards the edge of the field of view, though they still suffer from the glare problems inherent in the Kellner design and are a bit uncomfortable to use.

 There’s no collimation cap included with the Z130, so you’ll have to buy a cap, Cheshire tool, or laser, or you can always make your own collimation cap out of a film canister or cardboard in a few minutes.
 Check out our collimation guide to learn more about this process and how you can collimate your Z130.

-Z130’s Tabletop Dobsonian Mount
+The Tabletop Dobsonian Mount

-The Z130 attaches to its tabletop Dobsonian mount with its Vixen-style dovetail and rings.
-Like most tabletop scope mounts, the Z130’s mount is technically a single-armed fork and not a “Dobsonian”, but there’s no need to debate the nomenclature too much.
-You can adjust the balance of the tube by either sliding it in its rings or sliding the whole dovetail plate in the saddle.
 For adjusting the friction on the mount, you tighten and loosen the large knob for altitude, while adjusting the friction in azimuth requires two wrenches or pairs of pliers to move the lock nut.

-Should I buy a Used Zhumell Z130?
+Should I buy a used Zhumell Z130?

-The Z130 is a great scope, and being a relatively new product not many of them have been able to waste away in neglect, so you’re unlikely to find a used one in poor condition.
-A missing base is not a problem in the slightest, as the Z130 can fit on other mounts with its dovetail plate.
-Damaged mirror coatings are unfortunately not worth repairing, however, as recoating the optics costs almost as much as the Z130 itself.
+Damaged mirror coatings are unfortunately not worth repairing, as recoating the optics costs almost as much as the Z130 itself.
 Dents to the tube that don’t affect the installation of any hardware can be safely ignored.
-Missing eyepieces can also be replaced, though this can get expensive fast.

 Alternative Recommendations